 - Establishing authority in Google.
 When you link to other authority sites (not just random sites), you can increase your search rankings.
-Moz has a great article that helps explain the rules to attracting authority links.
+Moz has a great article that helps explain the rules of attracting authority links.

-TIP: Make sure that any links that lead people away from your site open in a new page.
+TIP: Make sure that any links that lead people away from your site open on a new page.
 While you want to help others, you do not want them to leave your site to do so.
 Just add a simple code to open that link in a new window.

 New Window Code:

 Example: OPEN THIS LINK IN A NEW WINDOW

 Internal backlinks.
 Links to other posts on your site are internal links.
 It is essential to use them throughout your content.
 There are a few reasons why it is always important to include links to your articles: